Trump Campaign: DNC Lawsuit A 'Sham' About 'Bogus' Collusion

-On Friday morning, the Democratic National Committee (DNC) sued Donald Trump Jr., Roger Stone, Jared Kushner, the Russian military intelligence service and other individuals and organizations alleging that the defendants violated civil law by conspiring to disrupt the 2016 presidential election campaign.
-The Democrats are seeking millions of dollars in compensation, along with an admission by defendents that they conspired to infiltrate the DNC's private servers.
+On Friday morning, the Democratic National Committee (DNC) sued Donald Trump Jr., Roger Stone, Jared Kushner, the Russian military intelligence service and other individuals and organizations, alleging that the defendants violated civil law by conspiring to disrupt the 2016 presidential election campaign.
+The Democrats are seeking millions of dollars in compensation, along with an admission by defendants that they conspired to infiltrate the DNC's private servers.

 The filing does not name Trump himself as a defendant, but it does allege that the president's "personal professional and financial ties" to Russia going back to Soviet days helped foster the conspiracy.
 Instead, the lawsuit focuses on the president's aides, and accuses the campaign of engaging in a conspiracy through its interaction with Russian agents and through publicly encouraging hacking.